A Master of Criminal Justice (M.C.J.) degree can help pave the way for advancement

 - submit official transcripts of previous college work.

-The Master of Criminal Justice degree requires completion of either a thesis (33 hours) or non-thesis (36 hours) program of study with no more than 30 percent of the total degree hours dually listed as undergraduate/graduate hours.
+The Master of Criminal Justice degree requires completion of a minimum of 33 semester hours (thesis) or a minimum of 36 hours (non-thesis) with no more than 30 percent of the total degree hours dually listed as undergraduate/graduate hours.

 Curriculum: Criminal Justice